The World Cup hosts' complex relationship with football

 It's not perfect, but it's symbolic: the site of the 2006 penalty shootout that that sent the Socceroos to their first World Cup in three decades, the Asian Cup triumph in 2015 and countless other victories there have made the women's national team, the Matildas, a symbol of national sporting pride.

-Yet, with the 2023 Women's World Cup set to kick-off here in less than three weeks' time, the fanfare that typically accompanies a tournament of its magnitude has been slow to start.
+Yet, with the 2023 Women's World Cup set to kick off here in less than three weeks' time, the fanfare that typically accompanies a tournament of its magnitude has been slow to start.

 With the National Rugby League (NRL) and Australian Football League (AFL) seasons in full swing, only in the last couple of weeks have banners been hoisted and marketing events started in earnest - a fact not lost on ABC women's football journalist Samantha Lewis.